srinath2003/My_Projects/cod_soft_project_1/readme.md

-# IMDb Movie Ratings Prediction
+# Titanic Survival Prediction

-Welcome to the IMDb Movie Ratings Prediction project!
-In this project, we leverage data science techniques to predict IMDb movie ratings based on various attributes such as release year, duration, genre, director, and cast.
+Welcome to the Titanic Survival Prediction project!
+In this project, we perform exploratory data analysis (EDA) and build a machine learning model to predict the survival of passengers aboard the Titanic.
 This README provides an overview of the project, its contents, and instructions for usage.

 ## Table of Contents